 We played mainly in the tri-state area of the USA, New York, New Jersey, and Connecticut, with some college gigs in Pennsylvania.
 In New York City we played at the Night Owl Cafe, Scott Muni’s Rolling Stone, The Phone Booth, Trudy Heller’s, Murray the K’s World and the Electric Circus.
 We opened for or played opposite Gary Puckett and the Union Gap, James Taylor, The Magicians, The Stranger’s, The Fugitives, Tim Buckley, The Myddle Class, Lothar and the Hand People, among others.
 At times, we backed up Patti Labelle and the Bluebelles, Cannibal and the Headhunters, and The Coasters.

-What’s the story about your second album.
-It was long time unreleased?
+What’s the story behind your second album.

 GANDALF 2 was an answer to the call from so many fans around the world for more vintage Gandalf tracks.
 It consists of three tracks that I recorded as a soloist in the early seventies at Brooks Arthur’s new 914 studios in Blauvelt, NY.
 Also some early basement tapes, a demo of Golden Earrings with an extended trippy solo, some live cuts, and a few Barracuda records that I did with Garry and Alan in 1968 while we waited for the Gandalf release.
 It has been quite successful and I thank all the folks who continue to support this music.
 I was especially gratified when Sundazed released it on a special “smokey topaz” colored 12” vinyl LP.

 The Barracuda is another band you were involved with and you released two singles.
-Please share some information about The Barracuda.

 As I became more frustrated with the Gandalf delay, I got a call.
 Alan Gordon and Garry Bonner were bursting with ideas and I guess they wanted to create yet another outlet for some of the songs that they were churning out.
 They asked me to do this single with a studio group that would be called the Barracuda.
 I liked the song, “The Dance at St. Francis,” and welcomed the diversion.
 They brought in LeRoy Glover to arrange the session and he put together a mini wall-of-sound that really rocked.
 It was released in a picture sleeve with a cartoon of four fellows hanging out in front of a church — I suppose that was supposed to be the Barracuda.
 It did chart briefly and I believe that if they didn’t break the rhythm to a 3/4 in the bridge, it would have been a huge hit.
 We put together a smaller group for the second single, me on guitars, Davey Bauer on drums, Russ Sevakis on Bass and a lot of vocals.
 They arranged it with a razor blade and it ended up being a pretty weird record, “Julie (the Song I Sing Is You).”